LetsCodeItLLC/save-svg-as-png-3/README.md

-# save-svg-png-ext
+# save-svg-as-png-3

 This project combined original code and fileSaver's code.
-So, the download method has enhanced and no DataURL size limits in the browser.
+So, the download method has enhanced and no DataURL size limits in the browser along with a slew of pending PRs on save-svg-as-png readonly account.

 ## Installation

 ```
-npm install save-svg-png-ext
+npm install save-svg-as-png-3
 ```

 ## Prerequisites

-save-svg-png-ext relies on JavaScript promises, so any browsers that don't natively support the standard `Promise` object will need to have a polyfill.
+save-svg-as-png-3 relies on JavaScript promises, so any browsers that don't natively support the standard `Promise` object will need to have a polyfill.

 ## Usage